simov/markdown-viewer/README.md

 ## Local Files

 1. Navigate to `chrome://extensions`
-2. Make sure that the `Allow access to file URLs` checkbox is checked for the `Markdown Viewer` extension
+2. Make sure that the `Allow access to file URLs` checkbox is checked for the Markdown Viewer extension

+![file-urls]

 ## Remote Files